kubermatic/docs/content/kubeone/master/tutorials/creating_clusters_baremetal/_index.en.md

 +++

-In this tutorial, we're going to show how to use Kubermatic KubeOne to create a highly-available Kubernetes cluster on bare metal without the usage of any provider.
-The tutorial covers downloading KubeOne and setting up an example environment, and finally, provisioning a cluster using KubeOne.
+In this tutorial, we're going to show how to use Kubermatic KubeOne to create a highly-available Kubernetes cluster on providers that are not natively-supported.
+The tutorial covers downloading KubeOne, and provisioning a cluster using KubeOne.
 As a result, you'll get a production-ready and Kubernetes/CNCF compliant cluster.

+To find out weather your provider is supported checkout the [Supported providers][compatibility-providers] section.
+If you are able to use a provider, have a look at the [creating clusters][creating-clusters] tutorial.

 ## Prerequisites